Vanesa Campos: Biography

 Vanesa Campos grew up in Cayaltí, a small village in northern Peru.
 She was forced to leave her home as her parents did not understand her gender identity.
 She became friends with Karen who came to be her role model and taught her how to defend herself.
 They both left their villages to go and live in the capital, Lima.
 In 2012, after Argentina passed a law allowing citizens to change their civil status upon a simple declaration, Karen and Vanesa Campos left for Buenos Aires.
-However, Argentinean police has remained particularly cruel when dealing with trans people, pushing Vanesa to move to Europe.
+However, Argentinean police have remained particularly cruel when dealing with trans people, pushing Vanesa to move to Europe.
 She settled in Paris without legal immigration papers with the goal to earn enough money to buy a house for her isolated and widowed mother.
 She started living with two friends in a one-bedroom apartment in the neighbourhood of porte de Clignancourt, in the 18th arrondissement of Paris.

 In September 2016, she began to work as a prostitute every night near the road of Pré Catelan, an area in the Bois de Boulogne occupied by a small community of trans people from Latin America, such a location kept them safe from the control and harassment of pimps.
-Despite her derisory income, she managed to send little money every month to her mother, her brother, and two sisters.
+Despite her derisory income, she managed to send a little money every month to her mother, her brother, and two sisters.
 According to one of her roommates, “she was never ashamed when she was asked what she was doing for a living.”
 Officially notified that she had to leave French territory, she could have however gotten her situation regularised on grounds of her health.
 Yet, Vanessa used to be sporty and was involved with a few organisations and in particular with Acceptess-T. According to Giovanna Rincon, the head of this organisation, Vanesa was eager to help the weak, never afraid to “go on the front line to defend her friends and work colleagues.”
 A friend describes her as “a huge loudmouth who wasn't scared of anything.”